 2. Building AI into the app itself – Recommendation engines, intelligent search, anomaly detection, natural language interfaces, predictive features.
 The AI is the product capability.

 Both matter, and the benefits are meaningfully different.
 The investment decisions are also separate: the first is a tooling choice, the second is an architecture and product strategy choice.
+If you are budgeting the work, that distinction determines who owns the project, what data is required, how ROI is measured, and whether the right path is buy, build, or partner.

 Most AI benefit guides conflate these two.
 What follows separates them explicitly, which is the only way to make a sound investment decision.